ralna/GALAHAD/doc/Julia/rst-dir/slls_functions.rst

 	*
 		- Ao_ne

-		- is a scalar variable of type Int32 that holds the number of entries in $A_o$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type INT that holds the number of entries in $A_o$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- Ao_row

-		- is a one-dimensional array of size A_ne and type Int32 that holds the row indices of $A_o$ in the sparse co-ordinate or sparse column-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type INT that holds the row indices of $A_o$ in the sparse co-ordinate or sparse column-wise storage scheme.
 It need not be set for any of the other schemes, and in this case can be C_NULL.

 	*
 		- Ao_col

-		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of $A_o$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type INT that holds the column indices of $A_o$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set for any of the other schemes, and in this case can be C_NULL.

 	*
 		- Ao_ptr_ne

-		- is a scalar variable of type Int32, that holds the length of the pointer array if sparse row or column storage scheme is used for $A_o$.
+		- is a scalar variable of type INT, that holds the length of the pointer array if sparse row or column storage scheme is used for $A_o$.
 For the sparse row scheme, Ao_ptr_ne should be at least o+1, while for the sparse column scheme, it should be at least n+1, It need not be set when the other schemes are used.

 	*
 		- Ao_ptr

-		- is a one-dimensional array of size Ao_ptr_ne and type Int32, that holds the starting position of each row of $A_o$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size Ao_ptr_ne and type INT, that holds the starting position of each row of $A_o$, as well as the total number of entries, in the sparse row-wise storage scheme.
 By contrast, it holds the starting position of each column of $A_o$, as well as the total number of entries, in the sparse column-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be C_NULL.

 .. index:: pair: function; slls_import_without_a
 .. _doxid-galahad__slls_8h_1a419f9b0769b4389beffbbc5f7d0fd58c: